dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 3. After the selection function has returned, we use the value in `rax` for the new stack value.
 This is where a return value is placed according to the calling convention.
 4. The context saved on the new stack is loaded, and the new iret frame is used to return to the stack and code of the new process.

-This whole process is referred to as a *context switch*, and perhaps now you can understand why it can be a slow operation.
+This whole process is referred to as a *context switch*, and perhaps now it should be clearer why it can be a slow operation.

 ### The States of a Process

 While some programs can run indefinitely, most will do some assigned work and then terminate.
 Our scheduler needs to handle a process terminating, because if it attempts to load the context of a finished program, the cpu will start executing whatever memory comes next as code.
 This is often garbage and can result in anything happening.
-Therefore our scheduler needs to know that a process has finished, and shouldn't be scheduled again.
+Therefore the scheduler needs to know that a process has finished, and shouldn't be scheduled again.

-There is also another scenario to consider: imagine we have a process that is a driver for a slow IO device.
+There is also another scenario to consider: imagine there is a process that is a driver for a slow IO device.
 A single operation could take a few seconds to run, and if this process is doing nothing the whole time, thats time taken away from other threads that could be doing work.
-This is something our scheduler needs to know about as well.
+This is something the scheduler needs to know about as well.

-Both of these are solved by the use of the `status` field of our process struct.
-Our scheduler is going to operate as a state machine, and this field represents the state of a process.
-Your scheduler may have more or less states.
+Both of these are solved by the use of the `status` field of the process struct.
+The scheduler is going to operate as a state machine, and this field represents the state of a process.
+Depending on the design decisions, the scheduler may have more or less states.

-Our scheduler will only have three states for now:
+For the purpose of our example the scheduler will only have three states for now:

 * READY: The process is in the queue and waiting to be scheduled.
 * RUNNING: The process is currently running on the cpu.